Get Tech Tips

 6. Thou Shalt Not Murder The System by Failing to Clean

 A good technician learns the importance of keeping a system clean early on and never forgets it.
-Condenser coils, base pans, drain pans, drains, evaporators, blower wheels, filters, return grilles, secondary heat exchangers and on and on… A system that is set up properly initially and cleaned regularly will last much longer, cool or heat better, and use less energy.
-In my experience, techs that don’t believe in maintenance don’t perform a proper maintenance themselves.
-Use your eyes, and clean what’s dirty.
+Condenser coils, base pans, drain pans, drains, evaporators, blower wheels, filters, return grilles, secondary heat exchangers, and on and on.
+A system set up properly and cleaned regularly will last much longer, cool or heat better, and use less energy.
+In my experience, techs who don't believe in maintenance don't perform proper maintenance themselves.
+Use your eyes and clean what's dirty.

 7. Thou Shalt Not Commit Purgery without Vacuumy

 Proper evacuation is one of the most overlooked disciplines of the trade.
-Jim Bergmann says again and again, a proper vacuum is performed with large diameter hoses connected to core removal tools.
-The cores are removed from the ports, the hoses have no core depressors, the hoses are connected directly to the pump (not through gauges).
-The vacuum (micron) gauge is connected on the side port of the core removal tool, not at the pump.
-The pump has clean vacuum pump oil and the pump is run until the system is pulled below 500 microns (exact depth depends on the system).
-The core tools are then valved off and the “decay” is monitored to ensure that the system is clean and tight.
+Jim Bergmann says, again and again, that a proper vacuum is performed with large diameter hoses connected to core removal tools.
+The cores are removed from the ports, the hoses have no core depressors, and the hoses are connected directly to the pump (not through gauges).
+The vacuum (micron) gauge is connected to the side port of the core removal tool, not at the pump.
+The pump has clean vacuum pump oil, and the pump is run until the system is pulled below 500 microns (exact depth depends on the system).
+The core tools are then valved off, and the “decay” is monitored to ensure that the system is clean and tight.

-Purging with dry nitrogen prior to deep vacuum helps with the speed of evacuation, and installing line driers assists in keeping the system clean and dry, but neither are a substitute for a proper deep vacuum and decay test.
+Purging with dry nitrogen prior to deep vacuum helps with evacuation speed, and installing line driers assists in keeping the system clean and dry.
+However, neither option is a substitute for a proper deep vacuum and decay test.

 8. Thou Shalt Not Steal (from the customer)